Olivia P. Stokes: Education

 Stokes started elementary school in New York at Public School 89, during the time period when the school had welcomed its first black woman principal, Gertrude Ayers.
 Stokes and Ayres remained close friends after Stokes had matriculated.
-She was greatly influenced by writers, scholars, missionaries, and community activists starting from an early age including W. E. B. DuBois, Walter White, Lester Granger, and Mattie Mae Davis, and she wrote, "In the black community, the average person had always been fearful of approaching great leaders.
+She was greatly influenced by writers, scholars, missionaries, and community activists starting from an early age including W. E. B. Du Bois, Walter White, Lester Granger, and Mattie Mae Davis, and she wrote, "In the black community, the average person had always been fearful of approaching great leaders.
 But we were taught as children that we were as great as anybody."

 She went on to attend Junior High 136, where her white English teacher, a Mrs. Wright, encouraged her to apply to Hunter College High School, a school for gifted scholars.
 She matriculated to Hunter College in the 10th grade, where she and Barbara Watson (daughter of Judge James S. Watson, one of the first two Black Americans elected as a judge in New York) were the only two Black students.
 After her stepfather's death, Olivia transferred to Wadleigh High School without telling her mother, given the changing financial situation that would befall the family.
-After graduating from Wadleigh, Olivia went to City College for the next 12 years, taking night classes while working full-time first at the YWCA and then at the Baptist Educational Center.
+After graduating from Wadleigh, Olivia went to City College of New York for the next 12 years, taking night classes while working full-time first at the YWCA and then at the Baptist Educational Center.
 She graduated from her undergraduate work after shifting to New York University (NYU) for her final year in 1947 with a degree in Presocial Work and Education.
 She finished her master's degree in Religious Education in 1948.

 After receiving her master's degree, Stokes was offered a fellowship (Ed.D. in Religious Education) at Columbia University's Teachers College and graduated at the highest grade level after defending her dissertation in 1952 and became the first African American woman to earn a doctorate in Religious Education.
 Her dissertation analyzed and made recommendations on the leadership education of Protestant churches across the city of New York.
 The research focused primarily on the Baptist Education Center and its training programs, given her close working relationship with the Center throughout her educational career.
 Her educational inspirations include Dr. Zorbaugh, the head of sociology and psychology at NYU, Samuel Hamilton in religious education at NYU, and Harrison Elliot, Lewis Sherrill, Osborne at Columbia.
 Olivia's study of Religious Education came at a time in American history when the curriculum was one of the most "dynamic and generative fields in the theological curriculum."

 Family background and social life

 Olivia Pearl Stokes was born into the Stokes family, a free upper-middle-class Black family that greatly valued education, community involvement, and the Christian faith.
+She was born the second daughter of five children.
 These tenets shaped her upbringing, and from an early age, Olivia's identity and values were tied to her family.